Stable Flow: Vital Layers for Training-Free Image Editing: Additional Experiments

 All the experiments in the main paper were based on the FLUX.1-dev~\cite{flux} model.
 We also experimented with a different DiT text-to-image flow model named Stable Diffusion 3~\cite{Esser2024ScalingRF} based on the Diffusers~\cite{von-platen-etal-2022-diffusers} implementation of the medium model.

-As described in Section 3.1 of the main paper, we measured the importance of each of the layers of this model.
+As described in \Cref{sec:layers_importance}, we measured the importance of each of the layers of this model.
 As shown in \Cref{fig:layer_removal_quantiative_sd3}, we measured the effect of removing each layer from the model by calculating the perceptual similarity between the generated images with and without this layer.
 Lower perceptual similarity indicates significant changes in the generated images.
 As can be seen, removing certain layers significantly affects the generated images, while others have minimal impact.

 Next, in \Cref{fig:layer_removal_qualitative_sd3} we illustrate the qualitative differences between vital and non-vital layers.
 While bypassing non-vital layers ($G_{1}$ and $G_{21}$) results in modest alterations, bypassing vital layers leads to significant changes: complete noise generation ($G_{0}$) or severe distortions ($G_{7}$, $G_{8}$, and $G_{9}$).